Trupanion (TRUP) to Release Quarterly Earnings on Thursday

-Trupanion (NASDAQ:TRUP – Get Free Report) is scheduled to be issuing its quarterly earnings data after the market closes on Thursday, August 8th.
+Trupanion (NASDAQ:TRUP – Get Free Report) will be announcing its earnings results after the market closes on Thursday, August 8th.
 Analysts expect the company to announce earnings of ($0.19) per share for the quarter.
-Parties interested in participating in the company’s conference call can do so using this link.
+Investors that wish to register for the company’s conference call can do so using this link.

-Trupanion (NASDAQ:TRUP – Get Free Report) last posted its quarterly earnings data on Thursday, May 2nd.
-The financial services provider reported ($0.16) earnings per share for the quarter, topping the consensus estimate of ($0.18) by $0.02.
-Trupanion had a negative net margin of 2.31% and a negative return on equity of 9.03%.
-The firm had revenue of $306.12 million during the quarter, compared to analysts’ expectations of $300.51 million.
-During the same quarter in the previous year, the company posted ($0.60) EPS.
-Trupanion’s revenue was up 19.4% on a year-over-year basis.
-On average, analysts expect Trupanion to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Wall Street Analyst Weigh In